-You’ve probably noticed a recent pick-up in volatility, sparked by increasing economic uncertainty and geopolitical risk.
+You’ve probably noticed a recent pick-up in volatility, sparked by increasing economic uncertainty.

-It’s important to remember after periods of such low volatility, that this dynamic is a normal part of the financial markets and can be managed in line with your investor profile.
+It’s important to remember that volatility is a normal part of the financial markets and can be managed in line with your investor profile.
 But we know the impact volatility has on your portfolio can be unnerving, especially when you’re working towards your financial goals.

-That’s why we’ve pulled together this handy guide of the most common questions Moneyfarm investors ask us during market volatility, answered by our Head of UK Investment Consultants Will Hedden.
+That’s why we’ve pulled together this handy guide including the most common questions Moneyfarm investors ask us during market volatility, answered by our Portfolio Manager, Roberto Rossignoli.

 What is volatility?

-Volatility might be one of the most basic financial concepts, but it’s often misunderstood.
-Fluctuations in the price of an investment is important for growth, and a crucial dynamic of the financial markets.
+Volatility might be one of the most basic financial concepts, but it is often misunderstood.

 Market volatility measures how much an asset price changes over time.
-High volatility means the price of an asset is likely to change dramatically over a short time frame, whilst low volatility indicates an asset’s price will be relatively stable.
+High volatility means the price of an asset is likely to change dramatically in a short period of time, whilst low volatility indicates an asset’s price will be relatively stable.

-Calculated in percentage points, you can measure volatility either through the standard deviation, or by comparing the volatility of an asset’s returns against the relevant benchmark – known as its beta.
+Calculated in percentage points, volatility can be measured either through the standard deviation, or by comparing the volatility of an asset’s returns against its relevant benchmark (beta).